mailmanmedia/ContentCurator-2/replit.md

 # Mailman Media Visual Assistant

 ## Overview

-The Mailman Media Visual Assistant is a specialized content creation platform designed for Liverpool FC YouTube channel analysis and visual content generation.
-The application enables soccer analytics, transfer analysis, and story visualization through AI-powered tools and branded template systems.
-It combines data-driven insights with professional visual design to produce YouTube-ready content including thumbnails, infographics, statistical charts, and analytical dashboards.
+The Mailman Media Visual Assistant is a content creation platform focused on Liverpool FC YouTube channel analysis and visual content generation.
+It provides AI-powered tools and branded templates to generate YouTube-ready content, including thumbnails, infographics, statistical charts, and analytical dashboards, by combining data-driven insights with professional visual design.
+The platform aims to support soccer analytics, transfer analysis, and story visualization.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture

 ### Frontend Architecture
-The application uses a React-based Single Page Application (SPA) architecture with TypeScript and Vite as the build tool.
-The UI is built with shadcn/ui components providing a consistent design system based on Radix UI primitives.
-The application implements a dark-first design approach with custom CSS variables for theming, featuring a Liverpool FC-inspired color palette (Navy #002147, Red #C8102E, Cream #F5F1E9, Accent Blue #4CA9E0).
+The application uses a React-based Single Page Application (SPA) with TypeScript and Vite.
+The UI is built with shadcn/ui components based on Radix UI, implementing a dark-first design with a Liverpool FC-inspired color palette.
+Tailwind CSS is used for styling, along with Google Fonts (League Spartan, Libre Franklin, JetBrains Mono).
+React Query manages server state and API integration.

 ### Component Structure
-The frontend follows a modular component architecture with specialized components for different content types:
+The frontend follows a modular architecture with components such as `VisualAssistant` for overall state management, `LivePresentation` for real-time broadcast control, `PromptStudio` for AI content generation, and `TemplateCard`/`DataChart` for displaying templated content.
+Global navigation is handled by `Header` and `ContentTabs`.
-- **VisualAssistant**: Main orchestration component managing the overall application state and navigation
-- **LivePresentation**: Real-time broadcast control system for managing live presentations with Server-Sent Events
-- **PromptStudio**: AI-powered content generation interface for creating visual content from text prompts
-- **TemplateCard/DataChart**: Reusable components for displaying and managing template-based content
-- **ImageManager**: Asset management system for organizing and categorizing visual resources
-- **ExportPanel**: Output configuration and file generation management
-- **Header**: Global navigation component providing consistent access to all major features across pages
-- **ContentTabs**: Shared navigation tabs component for AI Studio, Images, Tactical Analysis, Templates, Analytics, and Export features

-### Styling and Design System
-The application uses Tailwind CSS with custom configuration extending the base design system.
-Typography is managed through Google Fonts integration (League Spartan for headlines, Libre Franklin for body text, JetBrains Mono for code/data displays).
-The design follows the "New York" shadcn/ui style variant with custom border radius and spacing modifications.

-### State Management
-The application uses React Query (@tanstack/react-query) for server state management and API integration.
-Local component state is managed through React hooks with centralized query configuration for consistent error handling and caching strategies.

 ### Backend Architecture
-Express.js server implementation with TypeScript providing RESTful API endpoints.
-The server includes middleware for request logging, JSON parsing, and error handling.
-The architecture supports both development (with Vite middleware) and production deployment configurations.
+An Express.js server in TypeScript provides RESTful API endpoints, including middleware for logging, JSON parsing, and error handling.

 ### Database Integration
-Drizzle ORM with PostgreSQL database configuration, using Neon Database as the serverless PostgreSQL provider.
-The schema includes user management tables with UUID primary keys and includes Zod validation schemas for type safety.
-Database migrations are managed through Drizzle Kit.

-## Key Features

-### Live Presentation System
-Real-time broadcast control interface for managing live presentations:
-- **Server-Sent Events (SSE)**: Real-time updates via /api/live/stream endpoint
-- **Program & Preview Management**: Dual-display system for controlling live output and preparing next scenes
-- **Presentation Sets**: Organized collections of scenes for different broadcast types
-- **Live Controls**: Take to program, toggle ticker, banner management with real-time state synchronization
-- **Event Logging**: Comprehensive logging of all live control actions and state changes

-### Navigation System
-- **Global Header**: Consistent navigation bar present on all pages with icon-based buttons for major features
-- **Responsive Design**: Desktop icon navigation and mobile menu drawer for optimal experience on all devices
-- **Active State Indicators**: Visual feedback showing current page location
-- **Feature Access**: Home, Framework Directory, RSS Intelligence, Team Matchup Studio, Content Library, and Live Presentation

-### Real-Time Statistics
-- Homepage displays live database counts instead of placeholder data
-- Statistics include: Total Content, Frameworks, Images, and News Articles
-- Data fetched from /api/statistics endpoint using React Query

-### Football Data Integration
-- **Current Season**: 2025-26 season data (updated September 30, 2025)
-- **Team Rosters**: Comprehensive fallback data for all major competitions reflecting current season participants
-- **Champions League**: All 36 teams in 2025-26 league phase including Galatasaray, Napoli, Villarreal, Ajax, and all 6 English clubs
-- **Data Accuracy**: Fallback team data updated to match current season rosters ensuring content creation uses accurate, real team information
-- **API Integration**: RapidAPI Football API with smart caching and fallback system for rate limit resilience

-### Team Matchup Studio - Advanced Stats & Squad Analysis
-Comprehensive team analysis system combining real-time statistics, squad information, and AI-powered insights for creating compelling YouTube content:

-**Performance Statistics Dashboard**
-- **Key Metrics Display**: Form guide (e.g., "WWDWL"), goals scored/conceded, clean sheets, win rate percentage
-- **Real-Time Data**: Statistics fetched from Football API with 15-minute cache TTL
-- **Competition Context**: Stats filtered by selected competition and 2025-26 season
-- **Visual Presentation**: Performance metrics displayed in organized card layout with icons

-**Interactive Performance Charts**
-- **Recharts Integration**: Bar charts visualizing team performance across multiple dimensions
-- **Data Points**: Goals scored, goals conceded, clean sheets, yellow cards, red cards
-- **Visual Design**: Charts styled with Liverpool FC color palette using shadcn ChartContainer
-- **Responsive Layout**: Charts adapt to different screen sizes and data ranges

-**Squad Roster Analysis**
-- **Position-Based Organization**: Players grouped by Goalkeeper, Defender, Midfielder, Attacker
-- **Player Details**: Name, squad number, age, player photo
-- **Real-Time Data**: Squad information fetched from Football API with smart caching
-- **Visual Cards**: Clean player card design with profile images and key stats

-**AI-Powered Tactical Analysis**
-- **OpenAI Integration**: GPT-4o-mini model generates Liverpool-focused narrative analysis
-- **Context-Aware Prompts**: Analysis tailored based on whether analyzing Liverpool (celebratory) or opponents (tactical exploitation)
-- **Generated Content**:
-  - **Narrative**: 2-3 sentence compelling story about team performance
-  - **Key Insights**: Bullet points highlighting statistical trends and patterns
-  - **Tactical Recommendations**: Strategic suggestions for Liverpool's approach
-  - **Confidence Score**: AI-generated confidence rating (0-100%)
-- **Fallback System**: Graceful degradation when OpenAI unavailable or rate limits hit
-- **User-Triggered**: Analysis generated on-demand via "Generate Insights" button

-**Technical Implementation**
-- **Backend Endpoints**:
-  - `GET /api/football/teams/:teamId/statistics?leagueId=X&season=2025` - Team performance stats
-  - `GET /api/football/teams/:teamId/squad?season=2025` - Squad roster with player details
-  - `POST /api/football/teams/:teamId/analyze` - AI analysis generation from statistics
-- **Smart Caching**: Multi-layer caching system (in-memory + database) to minimize API calls and handle rate limits
-- **Liverpool FC Context**: Team ID 40 flagged for Liverpool-specific analysis tone and recommendations
-- **Error Handling**: Comprehensive error handling with fallback data for API failures
-- **Data Validation**: Zod schemas validate API responses and request bodies

-**Content Creation Workflow**
-1. Select competition (Premier League, Champions League, FA Cup, etc.)
-2. Select team for analysis
-3. View comprehensive statistics and performance trends
-4. Review squad roster organized by position
-5. Generate AI-powered insights with tactical recommendations
-6. Use analysis for YouTube video scripts, thumbnails, and tactical breakdowns

-This feature transforms raw football statistics into engaging, Liverpool-focused narrative content suitable for YouTube video creation, combining quantitative data analysis with AI-generated storytelling.
+Drizzle ORM is used with a PostgreSQL database provided by Neon Database.
+The schema includes user management and utilizes Zod for validation.
+Drizzle Kit manages database migrations.

+### Key Features

+#### Live Presentation System
+A professional broadcast control system for managing multi-camera live productions with real-time scene composition, graphics overlays, and a program/preview workflow.
+It uses Server-Sent Events (SSE) for real-time state synchronization, canvas-based rendering for video composition, and supports camera integration via MediaStream API.
+The system manages video sources, scene layers (video, image, text), scenes (multi-layer compositions), presentation sets (organized scene collections), and live state control.

+#### Navigation System
+A global header provides consistent navigation across all pages, with responsive design for desktop and mobile.

+#### Real-Time Statistics
+The homepage displays live database counts for total content, frameworks, images, and news articles, fetched from a `/api/statistics` endpoint.

+#### Football Data Integration
+The system integrates 2025-26 season football data, including team rosters for major competitions and Champions League participants, ensuring accurate information for content creation.

+#### Team Matchup Studio - Advanced Stats & Squad Analysis
+This feature provides a comprehensive team analysis system for creating YouTube content.
+It includes:
+- **Performance Statistics Dashboard**: Displays key metrics like form, goals, and win rates, fetched from a Football API with a 15-minute cache TTL.
+- **Interactive Performance Charts**: Visualizes team performance data using Recharts, styled with the Liverpool FC palette.
+- **Squad Roster Analysis**: Organizes and displays player details by position.
+- **AI-Powered Tactical Analysis**: Uses OpenAI's GPT-4o-mini to generate Liverpool-focused narrative analysis, key insights, tactical recommendations, and a confidence score, with a fallback system for API issues.

 ## External Dependencies

 ### AI Integration
-- **OpenAI GPT-4**: Primary AI engine for content suggestions and creative generation, integrated through the official OpenAI SDK for generating Liverpool FC-focused content recommendations and variations
+- **OpenAI GPT-4**: Used for content suggestions and creative generation, specifically for Liverpool FC-focused content.

 ### Database and Storage
-- **Neon Database**: Serverless PostgreSQL provider for data persistence
+- **Neon Database**: Serverless PostgreSQL provider.
-- **Drizzle ORM**: Type-safe database queries with automatic migration management
+- **Drizzle ORM**: Type-safe database queries.
-- **Drizzle Kit**: Database schema management and migration tooling
+- **Drizzle Kit**: Database schema management.

 ### UI Framework and Components
-- **Radix UI**: Comprehensive component primitives for accessibility and interaction patterns
+- **Radix UI**: Component primitives.
-- **shadcn/ui**: Pre-built component library built on Radix UI with consistent styling
+- **shadcn/ui**: Pre-built component library.
-- **Tailwind CSS**: Utility-first CSS framework with custom configuration for brand colors and spacing
+- **Tailwind CSS**: Utility-first CSS framework.
-- **Lucide Icons**: Consistent icon library for UI elements
+- **Lucide Icons**: Icon library.

 ### Development and Build Tools
-- **Vite**: Fast development server and build tool with React plugin support
+- **Vite**: Fast development server and build tool.
-- **TypeScript**: Type safety across frontend and backend with shared type definitions
+- **TypeScript**: Type safety across the project.
-- **ESBuild**: Fast bundling for production server builds
+- **ESBuild**: Fast bundling for the backend.
-- **React Query**: Server state management with caching and synchronization
+- **React Query**: Server state management.

 ### Content Creation Tools
-- **React Hook Form**: Form state management with validation for content creation workflows
+- **React Hook Form**: Form state management.
-- **date-fns**: Date manipulation and formatting for content scheduling and analytics
+- **date-fns**: Date manipulation.
-- **class-variance-authority**: Dynamic styling system for component variants
+- **class-variance-authority**: Dynamic styling system.